 Deaf and hard of hearing visitors

 We are pleased to facilitate British Sign Language tours of either the King's and Queen's State Apartments, or Victoria Revealed, for deaf and hard of hearing visitors.
 We recommend choosing one per visit as they will take around 1.5 to 2 hours.
-Tours can be arranged between 10.00am and 3.00pm and must be booked at least two weeks in advance.
+Tours can be arranged between 10.00 and 15.00 and must be booked at least two weeks in advance.
 There is no additional charge for a British Sign Language tour.
-Click here to find out how to book.
+Find out how to book BSL tours.

 Blind and partially sighted visitors

 We are pleased to offer Describer Tours led by our Explainers of either the King's Apartments or the Victoria Revealed exhibition to blind and partially sighted visitors.
 We recommend choosing one of these per visit as they will take around 1.5 to 2 hours.
-Tours can be arranged between 10.00am and 3.00pm and must be booked at least two weeks in advance.
+Tours can be arranged between 10.00 and 15.00 and must be booked at least two weeks in advance.
 There is no additional charge for a Describer Tour.
-Click here to find out how to book.
+Find out how to book Describer tours.

 Braille leaflet: an orientation leaflet is available in Braille